laurilehmijoki/s3_website/README.md

   S3 website.
 If the bucket does not exist, the command will create it for you.
 * Run `s3_website push` to push your website to S3.
 Congratulations!
 You are live.

+**Important security note:** if the source code of your website is publicly available, ensure that the `s3_website.yml` file is in the list of ignored files.
+For git users this means that the file `.gitignore` should mention the `s3_website.yml` file.

 ### For Jekyll users

 S3_website will automatically discover your website in the *_site* directory.